 Dinghies are small, light boats that will capsize and pitch you into the water if you're not quick enough to balance the boat during wind gusts.
 It's then a struggle to pull the boat back upright and haul yourself back into the dinghy without it capsizing again - not the most attractive option for a middle-aged beginner!
 Dinghies are much cheaper than keelboats.
 Most sailing clubs offer dinghy courses for their members and the courses are generally taught by volunteer instructors within the Club.
 Club dinghy sailing tends to focus on racing.

 RYA Keelboat Courses

 Beginner Levels 1 & 2 teach all the basic skills you need to skipper & crew a small yacht yourself.
 Each level is a non-residential 2-day course.
 As a beginner you can expect to complete all topics (Level 1 & 2) after just 4 days of tuition.
 At Bay Sea School we teach Level 1 & Level 2 at the same time on our beginner level courses.
-So when you book, you don't have to decide which of the two levels is best for you.
 If you've sailed a bit already but are still unsure about tacking & gybing, sailing efficiently on all points of sail, anchoring or reefing, our advice is to book a beginner course.
 Many of these topics are introduced on Level 1 and covered in more detail on Level 2.
 The theory topics however are different.
 Because of the extra skill required in sailing on the sea, many people choose to start from the beginning with Level 1 keelboat even though they already have some practical experience.
 Just get in touch if you'd like to have a chat about this.
 On the beginner level courses the instructor stays with you on the boat providing personalised tuition throughout your course.